TheKnightCoder/Ansible-Networking/README.md

 ![CLI table](https://user-images.githubusercontent.com/24293640/34607820-4551031e-f20d-11e7-88e7-0e89fa6b6254.png)

-See section _X_ to see how a custom TextFSM templates were used to resolve this problem.
+See section source code to see how a custom TextFSM templates were used to resolve this problem.
 Although this solution works for a span over 2 lines it may not work for more.

 To learn more about regular expressions watch [The Coding Train Videos](https://www.youtube.com/watch?v=7DG3kCDx53c&list=PLRqwX-V7Uu6YEypLuls7iidwHMdCM6o2w).